molines/IMHOTEP/eORCA025/Preparing_eORCA025.md

 this [document](./BUILD/DISTCOAST/README_DISTCOAST.md).
 Note that in the procedure we use a dummy very large value for the distance, in some closed seas (Med Sea, Black Sea) in order to maintain SSS restoring even near the coast.

+After this first file was build we came to preparing the runoff files, and using ISBA climatology there are several input of fresh water in the indonesian area, so that I think that we musk keep the coast line with runoff in the computation of the distance to the coast file...

 ### 2.4 Atmospheric forcing files
 Decision is to be made on the forcing data set.
 Candidates are : DFS5.2, JRA55, ERA5.

+** Decision: Use of JRA55, because (1) Widely used in OMIP, (2) grants forcing till present. **

 #### 2.4.1 Preparing the forcing file
 It is  important to note that atmospheric fields from reanalysis, of course, have a global coverage, for oceans and land.
 Prior to interpolation, reanalysis fields must be modified in such a way that land points are replaced by an extrapolation